What is Customer Effort Score (CES)?

 “Competition is always a good thing.
 It forces us to do our best.
 A monopoly renders people complacent and satisfied with mediocrity.”
 Nancy Pearcey

-It’s found that the Airline industry has a typical NPS range between -4 to +57.
-United Airlines has an NPS of 10, ranks as one of the worst companies in the airline space.
+The Airline industry has a typical NPS range from -4 to +57.
+United Airlines has an NPS of 10, ranking as one of the worst companies in the airline space.

-You certainly can compare your metric across global standards, but it is critical to note that scores will vary across geographic markets.
+It is critical to note that scores will vary across geographic markets.
 If you have ever compared NPS in the US and Europe, you probably know the cultural and demographic differences when rating a company’s performance.

-The best way to start measuring progress would be to compare your NPS against your score over the last quarter or six months.
+The best way to start measuring progress would be to compare your Customer Effort Score calculation against your score over the last quarter or six months.
 If you are noticing an increase of at least 10%, you are heading in the right direction and progressing toward building a successful business driven by organic growth.